-Because of its popularity and large fan base, getting Boca tickets is no easy task.
-If it seems too easy, you might just have gotten scammed.
+Because of the team's popularity and large fan base, getting Boca tickets is no easy task.
+If it seems too easy, you might have gotten scammed.

 Most AFA (Argentinean Football Association) stadiums offer public sales of tickets a few days before the game.
-Unless you are a member of the Boca Junior club, you'll likely have to get tickets through one or many middle men.
-Boca does as well, but gives priority to their 60,000+ club members.
+Unless you are a member of the Boca Juniors club, you'll likely have to get tickets through one or many middlemen.
 The problem?
-There are only 49,000 seats in the famed La Bombonera stadium, in La Boca.
+There are only 49,000 seats in the famed La Bombonera stadium in La Boca.

-Founded by American Jed Rothenberg, LandingPadBa.com is a hub of information for tourists and ex-pats that also offers concierge services, tickets, and tours.
-A variety of tours covering art, food, tango, wine, and sports are offered including a Boca Juniors game.
-It has taken Rothenberg several years to figure out the complexities of getting Boca Junior tickets and people in and out of games safely, but so far the tours have been a success.
+Founded by American Jed Rothenberg, Landing Pad BA is a hub of information for tourists and ex-pats that also offers concierge services, tickets, and tours.
+A variety of tours covering art, food, tango, wine, and sports are offered as-is attendance at a Boca Juniors game.
+It has taken Rothenberg several years to figure out the complexities of getting Boca Junior tickets and how to get people in and out of games safely, but so far the tours have been a success.

 Included with the seat:

-- Ticket to the famous "La Bombonera" stadium in a section across from the crazy Boca Fans a.k.a "La Doce".
-Watch them chant, drum and go bananas during the game.
+- Ticket to the famous "La Bombonera" stadium in a section across from La Doce.
+Watch them chant, drum, and go bananas during the game.

 - Transportation to and from the stadium

-- Choripan or hamburger and a beer or soft drinks
+- Choripán, or hamburger, and a beer or soft drinks

 Please note that they offer refunds up until 48 hours before the game.
 If the game is postponed they will only offer a rain check.